 Lesson 01 - Physiology of Stress

 Stress is at epidemic levels in the world today.
-Currently, as many as 90 percent of all visits to health-care providers in the United States are considered to be stress-related.
+Currently, as many as 90% of all visits to health-care providers in the United States are considered to be stress-related.
 Stress affects every aspect of the body, mind, and spirit, resulting in a wide range of symptoms from headaches or stomach ailments to heart disease or death.
 Stress is difficult to define because it varies from individual to individual.
 What one person finds stressful might not bother another person at all.
 There are many types of stress, and each can result in many different physiological effects on the body.
-The goal of this course is to provide an overview of the physiology of stress, the body's responses to stress, and how stress affects the central nervous, endocrine, and immune systems.

 Lesson 02 - Social Context of Stress